Machine-readable medium and data

-In communications and computing a machine-readable medium, or computer-readable medium, is a medium capable of storing data in a format easily readable by a digital computer or mechanical device (rather than human readable).
+In communications and computing, a machine-readable medium (or computer-readable medium) is a medium capable of storing data in a format easily readable by a digital computer or a sensor.

+It contrasts with human-readable medium and data.

-The result is called machine-readable data or computer-readable data.
+The result is called machine-readable data or computer-readable data, and the data itself can be described as having machine-readability.